PanKozkij/askeal-ai-beta-test/Test-plan.md

 ***

 ## 2. Test Items
+All testing is performed in the context of Askeal’s closed beta and follows the official Terms of Use: professional usage, evaluation/testing only, and no reliance on the Service as sole source of cybersecurity decisions. <br>
 The following product areas are planned for testing:

 - Chat input field and user interactions